julienemo/todolist-app/README.md

 Once a mail is selected, two buttons will appear below the content details:

 * Delete (deletes email from left and right, reset the detail section to empty) (2.5 :heavy_check_mark:)
 * Mark as unread(marks email as unread without refreshing.
-Unread = object displayed in bold in the list on the left)(2.6 :heavy_check_mark:)(:heavy_exclamation_mark: didn't do the "mark as READ" part coz any click will automatically put the mail as read)
+Unread = object displayed in bold in the list on the left)( the other 2.5 :heavy_check_mark:)(:heavy_exclamation_mark: didn't do the "mark as READ" part coz any click will automatically put the mail as read)